wp-plugins/wp-security-scan/readme.txt

 If you encounter any bugs, or have comments or suggestions, please post them on the
 <a href="http://wordpress.org/support/plugin/wp-security-scan" target="_blank">Acunetix WP Security plug-in forum</a>.

 For more information on the Acunetix WP Security plug-in and other WordPress security news, visit the
 <a href="http://www.acunetix.com/blog/" target="_blank">Acunetix Blog</a> and join
-our <a href="http://www.facebook.com/Acunetix" target="_blank">Facebook</a> page.
-Post any questions or feedback on the <a href="http://wordpress.org/support/plugin/wp-security-scan" target="_blank">Acunetix WP Security plug-in forum</a>.

-== WordPress Security ==

-Security Scanner:

-1. Scans Wordpress installation for file/directory permissions vulnerabilites
-2. Recommends corrective actions
-3. Scans for general security vulnerabilities

-For more information on the Acunetix WP Security plug-in and other WordPress security news, visit the
-<a href="http://www.acunetix.com/blog/" target="_blank">Acunetix Blog</a> and join